Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/applications/c2_suite.rst

 The C2 Server application should never be visible or actionable upon directly by the blue agent.

 This is because in the real world, C2 servers are hosted on ephemeral public domains that would not be accessible by private network blue agent.
-Therefore granting a blue agent's the ability to perform counter measures directly against the application would be unrealistic.
+Therefore granting blue agent(s) the ability to perform counter measures directly against the application would be unrealistic.

 It is more accurate to see the host that the C2 Server is installed on as being able to route to the C2 Server (Internet Access).